haiwera-silk-cd/magento-devdocs/guides/v2.0/mtf/create_test/new_test.md

 New test must be stored in the corresponding module `<magento2_root_dir>/dev/tests/functional/tests/app/Magento/<testing_module>`.

-Each test consists of four main components: a test object, test data, a test flow, a test assertion.
+Each test consists of four main 组件: a test object, test data, a test flow, a test assertion.

 #### Test object {#test-object}